Big Mama dune during sunrise

 7) Enjoy Amazing Seafood in Swakopmund

-After a week of munching on biltong and game meat, we were practically doing a happy dance when we discovered Swakopmund’s incredible seafood scene.
-This coastal gem is packed with seafood restaurants, but the one that stole our hearts (and stomachs) was Ocean Cellar, tucked right below the swanky Strand Hotel.
+After a week of snacking on biltong and game meat, we were thrilled when we discovered Swakopmund’s incredible seafood scene.
+This coastal town is packed with seafood restaurants, but the one that stole our hearts (and stomachs) was Ocean Cellar, tucked right below the swanky Strand Hotel.

-How good was it, you ask?
-So good that we ended up eating there three nights in a row!
-From abalone risotto to fresh oysters with creative twists, and even a divine monkfish pasta, every dish was a winner.
+The food there was so good that we ended up eating there three nights in a row!
+From abalone risotto to fresh oysters with creative twists, sushi, and even a divine monkfish pasta, every dish was a winner.
+This restaurant was so delicious that we did not even consider going to the more famous The Tug restaurant, which sits right on a wooden pier.
+If you do want to try it though, make sure to book at least a week in advance, as it is one of Swakopmund’s most popular spots!

 Craving more Swakopmund adventures?
 Don’t miss our full Swakopmund Activities Guide for all the must-do experiences!